 The procedures at school, once we become aware of a case of Head Lice, is to send notification home to all parents of that relevant year level.
+In this note, we ask for your assistance to check your child's hair and please treat and monitor this problem.
 We would ask that children who have Head Lice are not to come to school until their hair has been treated appropriately.
 It is not appropriate for our staff to individually check children's hair as this is the responsibility of the parent/caregiver.
-For more information see the Head Lice Fact Sheet available on the Queensland Health Website: